Oreva-Kaushik/Unreal_Engine_Developer_Assignment/README.md

 The player score is displayed using a UI widget.

-The UI base class is created in **C++**, and the layout can be extended using Blueprint.
+The UI base class is created in **C++**, and the layout is extended using Blueprint.

 Whenever a box is destroyed:

-- The score is updated
-- The UI refreshes to show the new value
+- The score is updated, and the UI refreshes to show the new value

 ---